How Prism Lenses Can Help in Vision Therapy

 What Are Prism Lenses?

 Some people, however, require prism lenses.
 That’s because their binocular vision — the eyes working together to focus on a single object or image — is not well developed.
-When the eyes don’t focus in tandem, an object seen by one eye may appear higher, lower, or to the right or left of its actual location, leading to double vision.
+When the eyes don’t work in tandem, an object seen by one eye may appear higher, lower, or to the right or left of its actual location, leading to double vision.

 Vision Therapy Using Prism Lenses